Performance and scalability checklist for Blob storage

 For importing large volumes of data into Blob storage, consider using the Azure Data Box family for offline transfers.
 Microsoft-supplied Data Box devices are a good choice for moving large amounts of data to Azure when you're limited by time, network availability, or costs.
 For more information, see the Azure DataBox Documentation.

 Sometimes an application needs to serve the same content to many users (for example, a product demo video used in the home page of a website), located in either the same or multiple regions.
-In this scenario, use a Content Delivery Network (CDN) such as Azure CDN to distribute blob content geographically.
-Unlike an Azure Storage account that exists in a single region and that cannot deliver content with low latency to other regions, Azure CDN uses servers in multiple data centers around the world.
-Additionally, a CDN can typically support much higher egress limits than a single storage account.
+In this scenario, use a Content Delivery Network (CDN) such as Azure Front Door.
+Azure Front Door is Microsoft’s modern cloud CDN that provides fast, reliable, and secure access between your users and your applications’ static and dynamic web content across the globe.
+Azure Front Door delivers your Blob Storage content using Microsoft’s global edge network with hundreds of global and local points of presence (PoPs).
+A CDN can typically support much higher egress limits than a single storage account and offers improved latency for content delivery to other regoins.

-For more information about Azure CDN, see Azure CDN.
+For more information about Azure Front Door, see Azure Front Door.

 The Blob service supports HEAD requests, which can include blob properties or metadata.
 For example, if your application needs the Exif (exchangeable image format) data from a photo, it can retrieve the photo and extract it.
 To save bandwidth and improve performance, your application can store the Exif data in the blob's metadata when the application uploads the photo.
 You can then retrieve the Exif data in metadata using only a HEAD request.
 Retrieving only metadata and not the full contents of the blob saves significant bandwidth and reduces the processing time required to extract the Exif data.
 Keep in mind that 8 KiB of metadata can be stored per blob.